lumigo-io/opentelemetry-java-distro/README.md

 * `LUMIGO_FILTER_HTTP_ENDPOINTS_REGEX='["regex1", "regex2"]'`: This option enables the filtering of client and server endpoints that match the supplied regular expressions.
 By default, this distribution applies the following regular expressions: `[".*/health.*", ".*/actuator.*"]`.
 More fine-grained settings can be applied via the following environment variables, which will override `LUMIGO_FILTER_HTTP_ENDPOINTS_REGEX` for a specific span type:
   * `LUMIGO_FILTER_HTTP_ENDPOINTS_REGEX_SERVER` applies the filter to server spans only.
 Matching is performed against the following attributes on a span: `url.path`, and `http.target`[^1].
   * `LUMIGO_FILTER_HTTP_ENDPOINTS_REGEX_CLIENT` applies the filter to client spans only.
 Matching is performed against the following attributes on a span: `url.full`, and `http.url`[^2].
+* `LUMIGO_ENABLE_LOGS=true`: Turns on the logging instrumentation to capture log-records, for logging libraries that support open-telemetry (e.g. Logback).
+By default, the logging instrumentation is disabled.

 For more configuration options, see the [Upstream Agent Configuration](https://opentelemetry.io/docs/instrumentation/java/automatic/agent-config/).